spearwolf/legendary-mazes/README.md

 ![a legendary maze](./legendary-maze-1.png)

-### Demo
+### Demo or Die

-In order to start the demo app you need to install the dependencies first:
+In order to start the local demo app you need to install the dependencies first:

 ```sh
 npm install